flimits/gonutzfordonutz/README.md

 ## Learning Points

+The team experienced a learning curve while working in separate branches.
+While this took some getting used to, it proved to be time well-spent as we were all able to own our individual work streams, which was crucial for completing the site prior to the deadline.
+Not only did the team work in separate branches, the site was set up with separate html files, which was the first time we had worked in this setup.
+Not only did this allow for delegation of work, but also security behind branching whilst working on only one page at a time.

-A very important learning point for the whole team was implementing the use of a new CSS Framework, Materialize proved very easy and functional for the team.
-It had pre-constructed UI elements we ended up utilizing for basically the entirety of the project.
+A very important learning point for the whole team was implementing the use of a new CSS Framework, Materialize, proved very easy and functional for the team.
+This framework was fairly straight-forward and was researched and utilized by each member of the team for different aspects of the site.
+Each member ran into the same issue with content floating behind the persistent Navbar, so we were able to work together to trouble-shoot.

-Another thing learned by the team was the ability to use individual html files for seperate pages on a website.
-Not only did this allow for an easier spread of work delegation but also security behind branching whilst working on only one page at a time.
+As the team was creating a mobile-first user inter face, the team quickly learned that different page set-ups are much more conducive to smaller screen size.
+While we did our best to adjust our content appropriately, one of our goals for future developments is to refactor the more content-dense pages to more responsive rules.

 ## Code Snippets
 ---